Detox and Rehab Centers in Florida

 Struggling with Withdrawal can be the most difficult part of achieving sobriety.
 It can also be the most dangerous.
 At American Addiction Centers, our mission is to help people achieve sobriety safely and effectively.
 As a leading provider of addiction treatment, we operate facilities all across the nation.
 One in Tampa and one also in Hollywood.

 If you are looking for help and aren’t sure where to start, give our confidential helpline a call.
-You’ll speak with one of our admissions navigators.
-Their purpose is to answer your questions and help you find treatment either at one of our facilities or educate you on where you may be able to find treatment if we are not a fit.
+You’ll be able to speak with one of our team members.
+They are available 24/7 to answer your questions and help you find treatment either at one of our facilities or educate you on where you may be able to find treatment if we are not a fit.